-Each instrument in this virtual toolbox is intimately familiar to their users and can collectively be categorised as a platform.
+Each instrument in this virtual toolbox is intimately familiar to their users and can collectively be categorized as a platform.

 Platform + Agile.

 The concept that orchestrates these two elements is called Platform + Agile.
-It is an organisational frame devised to avoid big bang, big risk projects by allowing the organisation to deliver quick, meaningful wins using repeatable and reusable organisational tools.
+It is an organizational frame devised to avoid big bang, big risk projects by allowing the organization to deliver quick, meaningful wins using repeatable and reusable organizational tools.

 As a sector that invests equally large sums of money year-after-year into assets, project management and technology, city government provides an ideal canvas for the Platform + Agile approach.

-Over the last couple of years, I've been working with a number of councils to realise transformation strategies based on the Platform + Agile approach.
+Over the last couple of years, I've been working with a number of councils to realize transformation strategies based on the Platform + Agile approach.